insightfinder/InsightAgent/nfdump/README.md

 ```

 ### Uninstallation:
-Note: Uninstallation is required before you can install any other Metric agent(e.g. cgroup) or you want to reinstall the current collectd agent.
+Note: Uninstallation is required before you can install any other Metric agent(e.g. cgroup) or you want to reinstall the current nfdump agent.

 1) Open and modify the inventory file
 ```